leftlogic/fullfrontal2012/phase3/BROWSER-TODO.md

 - IE8: small monty sponsors are appearing larger than full monty sponsors
 - workshop price and buy tickets button in workshop pullout has incorrecting vertial algnment compared with name heading
 - "HTML5, beyond markup" heading overflows too much at smaller widths
+- Opera: Map appears to be loading at the correct zoom level and locaton now
+- sold out button shows as green at "mobile size"